tonyruan2/Dueling_Simulator/DEVELOPMENT.md

 accordingly whenever users lookup players, generate random player data, or manually change the values of a player's stats.
 I chose to use a slider view so that users can gauge the strength of a player at a glance.

+# Monday, April 15th, 2019
+I added a duel runner gui component.
+Users can select whether they want to run a long-run analysis as well as the simulation.
+I also modified the gui layout and switched some buttons/sliders around to add clarity.

 ## List of major tasks
 - [ ] Project structure/classes
 - [ ] Test cases